hcassar93/wispr-go/README.md

 - 📋 Auto-paste transcripts to focused applications
 - 🎛️ Menu bar interface for easy access
 - ⌨️ Keyboard shortcut (Cmd+Option+R) to toggle recording
+- 📸 **NEW:** Available screenshot capture during recording sessions
+- 🔗 **NEW:** Path or Base64 screenshots included in responses
+- 🖼️ **NEW:** Screenshots passed to AI prompts for enhanced context understanding

 ## Installation